cog-isa/htm-rl/README.md

   - [ ] get understanding of the work
 - [ ] checkout wandb [and, optionally, dvc]
 - consider doing live-logging here

+## Ideas

+- consider using SP between an input an TM
+  - make separate SPs for states, actions and rewards
+  - concat them together
+  - it will take care of sparsity
+  - maybe smoothes volume differences for a range of diff environments
+    - bc even large envs may have a very small signal